polytomic/on-premises/README.md

 Some integrations require additional configuration when running on premises.

+### Salesforce

+To connect Polytomic On Premises to Salesforce you will need to create a Connected App to allow OAuth connections.

+For more information, see the [Salesforce setup instructions](./salesforce).

 ### Zendesk

 Set the following environment variables if you plan to use Zendesk.